System-rat/ansi/README.md

  - [Contributing](#contributing)

 # Requirements
-This libary is built using `C++11` so it should work with most projects.
+This library is built using `C++11` so it should work with most projects.
 It uses no special compiler extensions.

 # Building